The CMIC Board currently consists of twelve (12) Directors.

 Nils is a Fellow of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) and a Fellow of the Australian Institute of Mining and Metallurgy (AusIMM).
 An airplane pilot in his free time, Nils enjoys sharing his passion for flying with aspiring young aviators.

-Dr. Imogen Coe is the Dean of the Faculty of Science at Ryerson University and is Internationally recognized for her pioneering research in membrane protein cell biology and biochemistry.
+Dr. Imogen Coe is the former Dean of the Faculty of Science at Ryerson University and is Internationally recognized for her pioneering research in membrane protein cell biology and biochemistry.

 Throughout her 15 year career in academia, Imogen has been a strong independent voice for science.
 She is committed to student experiential learning through participation in research projects having supervised more than 30 graduate and undergraduate students to date.
 Imogen is an advocate in the support and promotion of girls and women in science and has spoken on the topic locally and nationally.
 She is also active in promoting and highlighting the importance and relevance of science to her local community.